 To ensure the community recognise the vital role our industry plays in food production and trust us to deliver high value, high quality products and feel good about eating red meat.

-Community programs are delivered across three communication streams under the Australian Good Meat brand.
+Community programs are delivered across four streams under the Australian Good Meat brand.

 - Community education – providing trusted information and targeted communications through a dedicated online platform (goodmeat.com.au) and its associated social media channels to inform consumers about the production of red meat and livestock in Australia.